Link: Apply now for the Southwest® Rapid Rewards® Performance Business Credit Card

-Chase and Southwest have a portfolio of co-brand cards.
-I’d argue that the Southwest® Rapid Rewards® Performance Business Credit Card is one of Southwest’s most compelling credit cards.
-In this post I wanted to explain why, between the huge bonus and valuable ongoing perks.
+Chase and Southwest have a portfolio of co-branded credit cards.
+I’d argue that the Southwest® Rapid Rewards® Performance Business Credit Card is Southwest’s most compelling credit card.
+In this post, I wanted to explain why, between the huge bonus and valuable ongoing perks.

 Southwest Performance Business Card Basics

 There are lots of things to love about the Southwest Performance Business Card — a great welcome bonus, excellent perks that can cover the cost of the annual fee over and over, and more.
-Furthermore, some new perks were just added to the card, making it even more compelling than before.
-Let’s go over all the details of the card to be aware of.
+Let’s cover everything you need to know about the card.

 Southwest Performance Business Card Bonus: 80K Points